mattwarren/mattwarren.github.io/_posts/2016-01-15-open-source-net-1-year-later-now-with-aspnet.md

 It's also interesting to look at the total number of different people who contributed to each project.
 By doing this you get a real sense of the size of the Community contribution, it's not just a small amount of people doing a lot of work, it's spread across a large amount of people.

-This table shows the number of different GitHub users who opened an Issue or created PRs that was Merged:
+This table shows the number of different GitHub users (per project) who opened an Issue or created a PR that was Merged:

 | **Project** | **Microsoft** | **Community** | **Total** |
 | :---------- | ------------: | ------------: | --------: |